Wondiwoi tree-kangaroo

-The Wondiwoi tree-kangaroo (Dendrolagus mayri) is a critically endangered, bear-like mammal native to tropical mountain forests on the island of New Guinea (in eastern Indonesia).
+The Wondiwoi tree-kangaroo (Dendrolagus mayri) is a critically endangered, bear-like mammal native to tropical mountain forests on the island of New Guinea in Western Papua.
 Elusive and rare, it was considered extinct until rediscovery in 2018.
 It is a species of tree-kangaroo (genus Dendrolagus), a group of long-tailed, bear-like animals native to Australia and New Guinea that mostly live in trees and feed on plant matter.
 Tree-kangaroos belong to the macropod family (Macropodidae) with kangaroos, and carry their young in a pouch like most other marsupials.
 The Wondiwoi tree-kangaroo is likely threatened by hunting, and is known only from remote mountains on the Wondiwoi Peninsula in northwest New Guinea.

 Until 2018, the wondiwoi tree-kangaroo was known only from a single specimen collected in 1928.

 The only known specimen is a male weighing 9.25 kg.
-D. mayri was located in the Wondiwoi Peninsula of West Papua at an elevation of 1600 m within montane forest.
+D. mayri was located in the Wondiwoi Peninsula of West Papua at an elevation of 1600 m within montane rain forest.
 It is thought that the Wondiwoi tree-kangaroo could occupy an area of 300 km2.
 Re:wild, the global conservation organization, lists the Wondiwoi tree-kangaroo as one of their "25 most wanted lost species".